christianalfoni/impact/docs/learn/going-reactive.md

 }
 ```

-What we wanted to express is an interval that updates the count every second when the component mounts.
-When the component unmounts we want to clear that interval.
+What we wanted to express is an interval that is created when the component mounts.
+The interval updates the count every second and is cleared when the component unmounts.
 With reactive code we can express exactly that, but in React there is no such thing as _mount_ and _unmount_.
 The reason is its concurrent rendering.
-You just have a generic `useEffect` you have to try to squeeze your mental model into, also changing how to use `setCount` as the `count` in this context is stale.
+You just have a generic `useEffect` you try to squeeze your mental model into.
+WE also have to consider how to access the current `count` in this context, as it is stale.

-Let us continue by creating an instance as the component mounts and then dispose of it when the component unmounts:
+Let us continue by creating an instance of `Something` when the component mounts, and then dispose of it when the component unmounts:

 ```tsx
 function Counter() {